pabo/nyxw/README.md

 #### auth
 1. Log in to nytimes crossword site.
 2. Go to a valid puzzle json url like http://www.nytimes.com/svc/crosswords/v2/game/12503.json
-3. In network panel, copy your Cookie: header and update the script with it
+3. In network panel, copy your Cookie: header and update the getData script with it

-## download data
+## download the data
+`node getPersonalData.js`
-`node getAllData.js`
+`node getPuzzleData.js`

-## graph data
+## graph the data
 tbd